 What is radon?

-How we test for radon
+How we test for Radon

-Testing is the only way to find out the actual levels of radon inside your home as factors such as the exact location, style of construction, and ventilation can all have an effect.
-So it’s important that you work with us to help us identify those homes that are most badly affected so that we can carry out work to make your home safer to live in.
+Testing is the only way to find out the actual levels of radon inside your home, as factors such as the exact location, style of construction and ventilation can all have an effect.

 If your home has been identified as at risk?

 If your home is found to have higher than acceptable levels of radon, we will take steps to reduce it.
-Works may include improving sealing, openings in floors or improving ventilation in your property.
-Once we know which properties are affected, we will plan work to deal with the problem.
+Works may include improving ventilation in your property.

 Leaseholders

-More information
+More Information

 Was this article helpful?